Jump to Musical Analysis:

-Allan's first exposure to "spontaneous music" was probably his (unrecorded) sessions with Jamie Muir's "Sunship", five years back in 1972 (Jamie Muir would later join ex-members of the SME in the Music Improvisation Company).
-However Allan's exploration of this kind of spontaneous composition continued well throughout his career (as found in the various "zones", "HoBoLeMa", and Chad Wackerman's "Dreams, Nightmares and Improvisations").
+Allan's first exposure to "spontaneous music" was probably his (unrecorded) sessions with Jamie Muir's "Sunship", five years back in 1972 (Jamie Muir would later join graduates of the SME in the Music Improvisation Company).
+However, Allan's exploration of this kind of spontaneous composition continued well throughout his career (as found in the various "Zones", "HoBoLeMa", and Chad Wackerman's "Dreams, Nightmares and Improvisations").

 The first recorded instances of Allan playing free improv are found on a few John Stevens-led piano and guitar quartet albums - not actually labeled with the "Spontaneous Music Ensemble" moniker on the cover, but essentially an SME project.
 The tracks often seem to be based on very broad rhythmic or melodic shapes (or were possibly edited to be that way), and usually lead to some very dense/inscrutable ensemble interactions.
 The history of the releases ended up becoming a sore point with Allan in the future, however.